-The appellate court, however, treats the Church's structure as happenstance or poor planning, stressing that "corporate form does make a difference."
+The court of appeals, however, treated the Church's decision about how to organize and structure itself as incidental to its mission, stressing that "corporate form does make a difference."
 App.042.
-But that rationale ignores bedrock constitutional principles of church autonomy.
+But that rationale ignores the bedrock constitutional principle of church autonomy.

 Religious entities, like the Church, are entitled to "independence in matters of faith and doctrine and in closely linked matters of internal government."
 Our Lady of Guadalupe Sch. v.
 Morrissey-Berru, 140 S. Ct.
 2049, 2061 (2020); Demkovich v.
 St. Andrew the Apostle Par., Calumet City, 3 F.4th 968, 975 (7th Cir.
-2021) (same).
-That includes, as here, independence from government coercion to assume a particular corporate form.
+2021) (same) (en banc).
+That includes, as relevant here, the power to decide how to organize itself and its ministry-including matters of corporate form-free from state interference.
+Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
+E.E.O.C., 565 U.S. 171, 186 (2012) (church autonomy affords "an independence from secular control or manipulation-in short, power to decide for themselves, free from state interference, matters of church government as well as those of faith and doctrine") (quoting Kedroff, 344 U.S. at 116).

-Further, were the appellate court's decision to stand, Wisconsin agencies and courts would be required to decide what activities are "inherently or primarily religious."
+Further, the court of appeals' decision tasks Wisconsin agencies and courts with deciding which activities are "inherently or primarily religious."
 See App.039-043.
 But the "prospect of church and state litigating in court about what does or does not have religious meaning touches the very core of the constitutional guarantee against religious establishment."
 New York v.
 Cathedral Acad., 434 U.S. 125, 133 (1977).
 That is why it has long been held that courts are not equipped to draw and enforce such an illusory distinction.
 See L.L.N. v.
 Clauder, 563 N.W.2d 434, 440 (Wis.
 1997) ("excessive governmental entanglement with religion will occur if a court is required to interpret church law, policies, or practices").

-The appellate court's cramped view of religious purpose as it relates to the charities here bears these concerns out.
-In attempting to describe "inherently or primarily religious activity," the appellate court imposed its own definition of religion, observing that such activity would include "participating in religious rituals or worship" or "evangelizing."
+The court of appeals' cramped view of religious purpose as it relates to the charities here bears these concerns out.
+In attempting to describe "inherently or primarily religious activity," the court imposed its own definition of religion, observing that such activity must involve actions such as "participating in religious rituals or worship" or "evangelizing."
 App.040-041.
-Yet it concluded that the charities' activities were inherently secular even though the Church has long viewed charity as both a form of
+Applying its own idiosyncratic definition of religion, the court of appeals ruled that the charities' activities were inherently secular even though the Church has long viewed charity as inherently religious and essential to its mission both a form of "participation in the divine nature" of God and "the source and the goal of [virtuous] Christian practice."
+Catechism ¶¶ 1812, 1827; see also supra pp. 08-11.